conda/ceps/cep-3.md

 One prerequisite to implementing this CEP is therefor to provide a list of essential dependency solutions in the form of an automatic test suite of expected solutions and a prose documentation of the minimum viable solving behavior.
-Both will be the basis to determine the success integration success of the Mamba solver to secure backward compatible at a high degree.
+Both will be the basis to determine the integration success of the Mamba solver to secure backward compatibility at a high degree.

 Any potential backward incompatibilities discovered as part of this work require formal documentation to be shared with the Conda users